Two boys walking through woods are silhouetted against a light blue night sky.

 Throughout the first half of “Salem’s Lot,” we are introduced to a slew of characters with seemingly their own reasons for loving or leaving ‘the Lot’.
 By the end of the film, though, I could tell you more than the name and occupation of maybe two of them.
 This is not, however, a comment on the actors’ skills.

-In fact, the acting, which beyond Sadler, Woodard and Emmy-nominee Pullman touts talent from Makenzie Leigh, Bill Camp, Pilou Asbæk, Spencer Treat Clark, and more, is arguably one of the best parts of this adaptation.
-And I want to call special attention to young actor Jordan Preston Carter, who plays the brave and ferocious Mark Petrie.
-Carter is the center focus of many scenes, especially in the last quarter of the film, and he performs his part excellently, even alongside more seasoned actors.
+The acting, which beyond Sadler, Woodard, and Emmy-nominee Pullman touts talent from Makenzie Leigh, Bill Camp, Pilou Asbæk, Spencer Treat Clark, and more, is arguably one of the best parts of this adaptation.
+I want to call special attention to young actor Jordan Preston Carter, who plays the brave and ferocious Mark Petrie.
+Carter is the center focus of many scenes, especially in the last quarter of the film.
+He performs his part excellently, even alongside more seasoned actors.

-The acting aside, though, I never really felt like I had a firm grasp on the characters beyond what they’re doing in any given scene.
+The acting aside, it never felt like I had a firm grasp on characters beyond what they were doing in any given scene.
 This unfortunately extended to the settings, too.
 From the town itself to the ‘haunted’ house where the root of the town’s damage lies, I wanted, again, more.

 Salem’s Lot: Revisited